-No one is going to confuse Martin and me with Theo Epstein or Bill James.
-Truthfully, the term Sabermetrics barely gets a nod in Right Off the Bat.
-Why?
-It all goes back to childhood.
-Fade-in…I remember almost flunking a pre-calculus thingie, having something to do with probability.
-In fact, the lowest mark I ever got, a 35 (out of one-hundred percent), was on a test the semester and very day I decided I didn’t need to study anymore, instead attending an evening theatrical premier of a would-be 60-minute TV broadcast on ABC Stage 67, subsequently titled “Eat the Document”.
+It all goes back to “leet” childhood. [“Feed-in”]…I remember practically flunking a pre-calculus year, having something to do with probability.
+In fact, the lowest mark I ever got, a 35 (out of one-hundred [percent]), was on an exam the very day after I decided I didn’t need to study anymore, instead attending a February 8, 1971, evening at the theatrical premier of a would-be hour-long TV broadcast on the protean ABC Stage 67, subsequently titled “Eat the Document”.

-(I just wanna go home…a beeseball geem…[might as well vomit into the camera,] Ive done everything else into it.)
-That’s Tom Keylock, Rolling Stones’s chauffeur driving these two legends as someone suggests “Cooking with Dylan”: Keylock would be involved, in some murky and speculated form, with stolen items or even the death of Brian Jones fewer than three years later.
+I wanna back go home….A beeseball geem…a beeseball geem, all-night TV….I come from the Land of Paradise….Im even gonna meek a sound so greet you wouldnt even have the capacity to speak….[Might as well vomit into the camera,] Ive done everything else into it.
+(That’s Tom Keylock, Rolling Stones’s chauffeur, driving these other legends, as someone suggests “Cooking with Dylan”: Keylock would be involved, in some murky and speculated form, with stolen items or even the death of Brian Jones fewer than three years later.)

 How probable is it that, as the brokerage houses say, past is predictor of future performance?
 Over the grueling course of 162 games, quite.
 But do all the spectral statistics and Rotisserie Baseball hoohah in the world predict a Bobby Thomson or Bucky Dent home run?
 A 56-game batting streak?
 Jackie Robinson stealing home, perhaps with a little help from the umpire, against a great left-handed pitcher no less?
 (The southpaw faces third base from the set position; in this case, always-cocky and crafty Whitey Ford works from a full windup, as one sees in the clip, below.)
 Reggie Jackson belting three dingers on three straight at-bats (on three straight pitches from three different pitchers in succeeding innings! unthinkable!), likewise in a World Series—and punctuating the entire season at that?
 A perfect game or a 20-strikeout performance?
 Perhaps the stats document needs to be eaten…with extra grated cheese and that proverbial grain of salt.